weblicht/curb/README.md

-# React-utils
+# curb

-This is a Javascript library for building Web applications using React at the SfS.
+This is a Javascript library for building Web applications using React and Bootstrap at the SfS.
 It contains generic components for rendering data into a concrete UI, and implements some conventions for styling those components.
 It also contains some utility functions that are useful in React projects.

+"curb" stands for *c*ollection of *u*tilities for *R*eact and
+*B*ootstrap.

 ## Code structure